This is how the Harrow Dominion looked when it opened in 1936

 Back to the Dominion/ABC now.
 In 1962, in response to falling cinema attendances and the rise of television, a sweeping wave of modernisation attempted to give an updated look to ABC’s ageing cinema stock, and their preferred solution was to clad many of their cinemas in blue sheet metal, creating nondescript box-like facades, which while it may have made them feel more up to date, also made them rather boring.
 As the Dominion/ABC’s facade was so huge, the cladding was reduced in height so that the top of the finned towers poked out through the top, giving passers-by a tantalising glimpse of what lay underneath – for 59 years.

 Decades came and went, and cinemas changed hands, never more often than in the late 80s and 90s.
-The Dominion, now titled ABC Harrow, had been split horizontally in 1972, with the old stalls functioning as a bingo club and the old circle formed the new cinema.
+The Dominion, now titled ABC Harrow, had been split horizontally in 1972, with the old stalls functioning as a bingo club and the old circle forming the new cinema.
 The old cafe/restaurant area became home to the Guy Hayward School of Dancing for some years, accessed by the doors in the right-hand tower.
 In time, a further screen was added in the cafe/restaurant area, after the dancing school moved out, and eventually the building was sold off to an independent chain, the Safari, (who also bought the ABC in West Croydon at the same time) screening Indian movies, with a church occupying the earlier bingo club space in the old stalls.
-The lease had been up some ago before negotiations began to redevelop the site for housing and the work of the Cinema Theatre Association, an organisation I have been part of for many years, put their skilled and dedicated team of Caseworkers to work.
+The lease had been up some ago before negotiations began to redevelop the site for housing and the Cinema Theatre Association, the UK’s leading authority on cinema buildings, put their skilled and dedicated team of Caseworkers to work.

 While the cinema had been on the CTA’s watch list for many years, it was when the writing looked to be on the wall for the venue that the CTA stepped in and discussed listing the building with the local Council.